 We have special sample lectures from our faculties throughout the day.
 Learn what makes our staff passionate about what they teach.

-Dr. Emalani Case, Wellington Faculty of Humanities and Social Sciences
+Associate Professor Susan Ballard, Wellington Faculty of Humanities and Social Sciences

 9.15–10 am, KKLT303, Kirk building, Kelburn campus